chaijs/chai-as-promised/README.md

 return doSomethingAsync().should.eventually.equal("foo");
 ```

-or if you have a testing framework that doesn't allow returning promises to signal asynchronous test completion, then
+or if you have a case where `return` is not preferable (e.g. style
+considerations) or not possible (e.g. the testing framework doesn't allow
+returning promises to signal asynchronous test completion), then
-you can use the following workaround:
+you can use the following workaround (where `done()` is supplied by the
+test framework):

 ```javascript
 doSomethingAsync().should.eventually.equal("foo").notify(done);
 ```

+*Notice*: either `return` or `notify(done)` _must_ be used with promise
+assertions.
+This can be a slight departure from the existing format of
+assertions being used on a project or by a team.
+Those other assertions are
+likely synchronous and thus do not require special handling.

 ## How to Use